SOP-MINI/sop-site/content/sop1/lab/l3/_index.en.md

 This function is the function that will be executed by the newly created thread.
 You pass the arguments to the function via the last argument `arg`.

 In C, a `void*` is a pointer to anything.
-You can not use it without casting to another type, e.g `int*`.
+You can not refer to the underlying value without casting to the actual type, e.g `int*`.

 `pthread_t` is implementation defined and should be treated as such. (i.e you can't use it like an integer)